DavHau/mach-nix/Readme.md

 ## Why nix?
 Usually people rely on multiple layers of different package management tools for building their software environments.
 These tools are often not well integrated with each other and don't offer strong reproducibility.
 Example: You are on debian/ubuntu and use APT (layer 1) to install python.
 Then you use venv (layer 2) to overcome some of your layer 1 limitations (not being able to have multiple versions of the same package installed) and afterwards you are using pip (layer 3) to install python packages.
 You notice that even after pinning all your requirements, your environment behaves differently on your server or your colleagues machine because their underlying system differs from yours.
 You start using docker (layer 4) to overcome this problem which adds extra complexity to the whole process and gives you some nasty limitations during development.
 You need to configure your IDE's docker integration and so on.
 Despite all the effort you put in, still the problem is not fully solved and from time to time your build pipeline just breaks and you need to fix it manually.

 In contrast to that, the nix package manager provides a from ground up different approach to build software systems.
 Due to its purely functional approach, nix doesn't require additional layers to make your software reliable.
-Software environments built with nix are known to be reproducible, and portable, which makes many processes during development and deployment easier.
+Software environments built with nix are known to be reproducible and portable, which makes many processes during development and deployment easier.
 Mach-nix leverages that potential by abstracting away the complexity involved in building python environments with nix.
-Basically it just generates nix expressions for you.
+Under the hood it just generates and evaluates nix expressions for you.

 ## How does mach-nix work?
 The general mechanism can be broken down into [Dependency resolution](#dependency-resolution) and [Generating a nix expression](#generating-a-nix-expression):